CodeBlue-Technology-LLC/Scripts/Duo/README.md

 # Duo MSP Scripts

-PowerShell scripts for managing Duo Security subaccounts as an MSP, built by Code Blue Technology.
+PowerShell scripts for managing Duo Security subaccounts as an MSP.

 ## Scripts